First call vehicle

-The first call vehicle is a vehicle used in the funeral service industry.
+The first call vehicle, also known as a private ambulance in the United Kingdom, is a vehicle used in the funeral service industry.
 This type of vehicle is used to pick up the remains of a recently deceased person, and transport that person to the funeral home for preparation.
 This initial pickup is called the "first call", hence the name of these vehicles.
 While some funeral homes will use their hearse for these initial pickups, having vehicles specifically for first calls and using the hearse solely for funerals reduces wear on hearses and makes the first call process more discreet.
-Sometimes, when the procession portion of funeral protocol comes into play, First Call vehicles double as funeral yield vehicles, which grants the procession the right of way.
+Sometimes, when the procession portion of funeral protocol comes into play, first call vehicles double as funeral yield vehicles, which grants the procession the right of way.